-DIY Cayenne Pepper Powder
+How to Make Cayenne Pepper Powder

-How and why to make your own cayenne pepper powder
+How to make cayenne pepper powder

 This year I grew both cayenne and paprika peppers.

 My goal was to grow and dry those peppers to make my own cayenne and paprika powders.
-I use a lot of both in cooking, and I add cayenne powder to the herbal wormer I give the goats.
+I use a lot of both in cooking, and I add cayenne powder to the herbal dewormer I give the goats.

-About cayenne peppers
+Benefits of cayenne peppers

-• pain relief
+• might provide pain relief

 • digestive aid

-• reducing high blood pressure
+• might help reduce high blood pressure

-• prevent blood clots and strokes
+• might help prevent blood clots and strokes

 • may slow the growth of cancer cells

-• high in antioxidants and several vitamins
+• is high in antioxidants and several vitamins

 However there are some side effects as well.
 Eating too many cayenne peppers can cause heartburn or indigestion.
 Cayenne can also react with certain medications.